 About the Virginia operator exams

-Water operator certification in Virginia is administered by DPOR — Board for Waterworks and Wastewater Works Operators and Onsite Sewage System Professionals (WWWOOSSP) handles operator licensure; VDH Office of Drinking Water classifies the waterworks themselves.
-The exact certification structure, exam format, and continuing-education requirements vary and change over time, so always confirm the current scope and eligibility directly with the agency.
-Our practice content focuses on the underlying technical material — the same operating principles, math, regulations, and treatment chemistry that show up on virtually every US drinking-water operator exam.
+Operator certification in Virginia covers several disciplines — drinking water, wastewater, distribution, and collections — which may be handled by the same agency or by separate programs (drinking water is administered by DPOR — Board for Waterworks and Wastewater Works Operators and Onsite Sewage System Professionals (WWWOOSSP) handles operator licensure; VDH Office of Drinking Water classifies the waterworks themselves).
+The exact certification structure, exam format, levels, and continuing-education requirements vary by discipline and change over time, so always confirm the current scope and eligibility directly with the certifying agency.
+Our practice content focuses on the underlying technical material — the same operating principles, math, regulations, and process knowledge that show up on water and wastewater operator exams nationwide.

 Frequently asked questions